NewEnglandSkiHistory.com SkiNewEngland.net

 SkiNewEngland.net Profile

-Located southwest of downtown Pittsfield, Osceola Park is a small, city run ski slope.
+Located southwest of downtown Pittsfield, Osceola Park was a small, city run ski slope.

 The Osceola Park slope